mekty2012/Deep-Learning-Theory/Optimization and Loss.md

 In two-layer FC ReLU NN, if width is large enough and no two inputs are parallel, gradient descent converges to a globally optimal solution at a linear convergence rate.

-### Toward Equation of Mothion for Deep Neural Networks: Continuous-time Gradient Descent and Discretization Error Analysis
+### Toward Equation of Motion for Deep Neural Networks: Continuous-time Gradient Descent and Discretization Error Analysis

 <https://www.arxiv.org/abs/2210.15898>